-In 2006, the Government of Liberia established the Liberia Forestry Initiative (LFI) to address the increasing level of mismanagement and corruption existing within the forestry sector.
+In 2006, the LFI was created by a group of key international partners in conjunction with FDA. to address the increasing level of mismanagement and corruption existing within the forestry sector.
 The LFI was created as a platform where development partners, donors, government line ministries and agencies, and forest communities can interact and share ideas to sustainably manage the Liberian forest.
 The LFI initiated the forestry reform process which led to many reforms within the forestry sector including the enactment of the National Forestry Reform Law (NFRL) in 2006.
 LFI reforms provided enormous input into the government national strategy formulation on forest management and natural resource planning.
 The management provided by the LFI resulted in the international community lifting the ban on the sale of Liberia timber.